 - Some are expensive to purchase;

-- Larger models can take a lot of countertop space.
+- Larger models can take up a lot of countertop space.

 Blender Functionality